-The 4th Amendment of the U.S. Constitution puts **limits** on how law enforcement can **arrest**, **search**, and **seize** property.
-These **rules** serve as the **foundation** for search and seizure laws across all states.
-Let’s dive into what AR active warrants look like under these conditions, revealing some surprising twists.
+The 4th Amendment of the U.S. Constitution sets boundaries on how the police can arrest, search, and seize property.
+These guidelines form the base for search and seizure laws everywhere in the U.S. Discovering what AR active warrants entail under these rules can uncover some unexpected twists.

 What is an outstanding warrant from Arkansas?